gaehlerm/SoftwareEngineering/README.md

 The most obvious and undeniable conclusion we can draw from the plot is that software engineering is not about writing code.
 It’s about reading code!
 If you can reduce the time required to read code by half you save more time than you spend writing code in total.
 By a lot.

-The second rule of software engineering:
+The first rule of software engineering:

 **We write code that is easy to understand.**

 Good code is not fancy, good code is not complex and it’s not necessarily short.
 Good code is simple.
 It is as simple as it gets.
 Reading good code is not like reading Shakespeare.
-It’s ... it’s rather like watching Donald Trump...
-Knowing only 1000 different words is great if you are a politician.
-Everyone understands him.
-Even as people are tired, they like watching him on TV.
+It’s ... it’s rather like watching some politicians...
+Using only 1000 different words is great if you are talking on the TV.
+Everyone understands you.
+Even as people are tired, they like listening to you.
 I’m sometimes embarrassed because of my lousy English.
 But writing these lines is really cheering me up.
 Most people reading this book are not native English speakers neither and therefore my somewhat limited language may actually help with that respect.
-It makes it easier to understand.
+It makes this book easier to understand.
 And with code it’s fairly similar.
 Simple code is good because it's easy to understand.

 Good code uses only the bare minimum of syntax that a programming language offers.
 It is great if you don’t know a programming language too well.
 You don’t fall into the trap of using fancy but useless features.
 Don’t learn programming languages.
 Learn programming.
 Unless you work for google on some other company working on highly specialized code, you will never need all the gimmicks some programming languages offer.